33rd Airlie Beach Race Week 2021

 7.9 The Race Committee may make changes to the schedule at any time, including using the lay day should it be considered necessary.

-8.1 Boats will be handicapped as shown below.
+8.1 Boats will be rated or handicapped as shown below.

 |Class||Rating or Handicap System||Scheduled Races|

-8.2 The Race Committee intend to have provisional handicaps for the first race of the series posted on the event web site and the Official Notice Board by 1700hrs Tuesday August 4h 2020.
-The independent Handicap Committee may consider applications relating to initial performance based handicaps if made in writing with supporting documentation during registration.
-Any such application must be received no later than 1700 Hrs Thursday August 6th 2020.
+8.2 The Race Committee intend to have provisional handicaps for the first race of the series posted on the event web site and the Official Notice Board by 1700hrs Tuesday 10th August 2021.
+The independent Handicap Committee may consider applications relating to initial performance-based handicaps if made in writing with supporting documentation during registration.
+Any such application must be received no later than 1700 Hrs Thursday 12th August 2021.

 8.3 EHC handicaps will be determined by the Handicap Committee, and may be adjusted between races.
 The decisions taken by the Handicap Committee are final and will not be subject to requests for redress.